tee-lab/schooling_fish/README.md

   3. A matlab code (/tracking/meta_analysis.m) used for stiching the output data from above code (loop_track.m) into one single file called track_metadata.mat.
 This output will be stored in the folder (/sample)

   4. A matlab code (/data_analysis/op_calculate.m) used for calculating polarization/order parameter.
 The input for this code is the output (trac_metadata.m) generated using the above code (meta_analysis.m).
-The output (vel_x, vel_y, op) may be saved as .mat by the user for further analysis.
+The output (vel_x, vel_y, op) were saved as .mat by the user for further analysis.
+The time series and histogram plots are generated using vel_x.mat and vel_y.mat for various group size and trials.

 ## Codes for Figure 3